Military Technology

 Instead of having to transport large amounts of perishable food for military consumption and humanitarian relief, DARPA is looking to create a transportable, microbial food production system using electricity, air, and water.

-On December 15, the Defense Advanced Research Projects Agency (DARPA) will be holding proposers day for its Cornucopia program, which aims to design and test systems that are “capable of producing highly nutritious, palatable microbial-origin food.”
+On December 15, the Defense Advanced Research Projects Agency (DARPA) will be holding a proposers day for its Cornucopia program, which aims to design and test systems that are “capable of producing highly nutritious, palatable microbial-origin food.”

 The goals are to: